kshannon-ucsd/dsc100/pages/practice.md

 <details>
 <summary>Solution</summary>

-1. **Identify all violations:**
+1. **Identify all violations:**<br />
-   - No partial dependencies are present, which is desirable.
+   - No partial dependencies are present, which is desirable.<br />
-   - However, there are multiple transitive dependencies that need addressing.
+   - However, there are multiple transitive dependencies that need addressing.<br />

-2. **Decomposition into BCNF:**
+2. **Decomposition into BCNF:**<br />
-   - Decompose into the following relations:
+   - Decompose into the following relations:<br />
     <pre>
      Student(student_id, student_name)
      Course(course_id, course_name, instructor_id)
      Instructor(instructor_id, instructor_name, department)
      Enrollment(student_id, course_id)
     </pre>
-   This achieves BCNF because:
+   This achieves BCNF because:<br />
-   - In each relation, all determinants are candidate keys.
+   - In each relation, all determinants are candidate keys.<br />
-   - Transitive dependencies have been eliminated.
+   - Transitive dependencies have been eliminated.<br />
    - All original functional dependencies are preserved.

 </details>